kumar-selvakumaran/Transformers_for_imbalanced_classification/README.md

 <h3>Context:</h3>

-- The problem is to classify product data into its respective "browse node"
+- The task chosen is to classify product data into its respective "browse node"

 - Product data such as "Product name", "Product description", "Brand Name", "Brand Description" is given.